5 Tips on What Not to Say in an Interview

-Negativity about previous job or boss
+1. Negativity about your previous job.

 Remaining professional and positive during an interview is especially important.
 The interviewer may ask you questions like “Why are you looking for a new job?” or “What didn’t you like about your previous positions?”.
-Your ability to answer these questions while avoiding a negative manner about your previous employer or job can show the employer that you can remain professional.
+Your ability to answer these questions while avoiding a negative manner about your previous employer or job can show the interviewer that you can remain professional.

 Positive answers to these questions can fill the interviewer with confidence that you will be a good addition to their companies’ culture and that you will not say anything negative about them in the future.

-Do not just give yes or no answers.
+2. Don’t only give yes or no answers.

-“I don’t have any questions”.
+3. “I don’t have any questions.”

 At the end of the interview most interviewers will ask if you have any questions.
-It is important when preparing for an interview to have some meaningful questions prepared to ask the employer, this shows that you have interest in the company and in the position.
+It is important when preparing for an interview to have some meaningful questions prepared to ask the employer, this shows that you have an interest in the company and in the position.

 If you can help it, don’t be the first one to bring up the S word, salary.
 If you are too quick to mention money, it might come across to the employer that this is the most important aspect of the job for you.
 This is an especially mortal sin at the first meeting.
 When you find out more about the company and your role, you will be able to better determine your salary range.